Before You Call Yourself a Mentor — book cover

 But mentorship has never been about systems or scale.
 At its heart it's far simpler, and far harder: seeing potential in someone before they can see it themselves, and choosing to walk with them through the messy, sacrificial, beautifully unpredictable journey that follows.

-Drawing on personal stories, biblical insight, and practical frameworks, Before You Call Yourself a Mentor is an invitation to anyone who has ever poured into another person and wondered whether they were qualified to.
+Drawing on personal stories, biblical insight, and practical frameworks, Before You Call Yourself a Mentor is an invitation to rediscover the heart of mentorship.
+For anyone who has ever poured into another person, to those who have wondered whether they should, and even those who have wondered whether they were qualified to.

 Not a step-by-step guide.
 An invitation — to show up, to invest, and to reclaim the heart of mentorship.